gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 data by means of a dedicated PPID using the value 4242 (see
 {{iana-payload-protection-id}}).

 Once the Key Management has established the DTLS 1.3 connection, it can set the Protection Operator for User Data encryption/decription via the API shown in {{sctp-DTLS-chunk-layering}}.
+At this stage the Key Management functions usage of protection operation on it's DTLS plain text messages needs to be synchronized with the DTLS chunk's protection operations to avoid nonce re-usage and replay protection.
+Alternatively the key management can use the DTLS chunk's session instance to protect it's messages.

 DTLS 1.3 handshake messages, that are transported as SCTP User Data with dedicated PPID = 4242, SHALL be sent and received as plain DATA